ruettenm/jira-activity/README.md

 # if you do not have defaults or wants to override them
 jira-activity list -u your@username.com -h some.hostname

+# if you only want to see your activities for the current week or month
+jira-activity list -f week
+jira-activity list -f month
 ```

 ## How to develop